lucisgit/moodle-qformat_qml/README.md

 ### Installation ###

-Simple download the files as a .zip, upload to the Plugin Installation Wizard (Administration->Plugins->Install Plugins) and follow the instructions.
+Simply download the files as a .zip, upload to the Plugin Installation Wizard (Administration->Plugins->Install Plugins) and follow the instructions.

 **Manual Install**
 To install this plugin copy the qml folder into the "question->format" folder and update the database.